 In front of his house, in the middle of nowhere, Meijering could have a conversation with his hero for 15 minutes.
 On the fourth of February 2005 is the release of a cooperative venture between the football club FC Emmen and the ClinicClowns (an organisation that is engaged in advancing the welfare of sick children in hospitals) Two paintings were sold by auction.

-Since three years his collection of works has been greatly enlarged with all kinds of sports, like motorcycle racing, golf, different combat sports, formula 1, cycling etc. To mention three most recent feats of arms: the Dutch painter has met the king of all races Valentino Rossi in Assen (Holland).
+Since many years his collection of works has been greatly enlarged with all kinds of sports, like motorcycle racing, golf, different combat sports, formula 1, cycling etc. To mention three most recent feats of arms: the Dutch painter has met the king of all races Valentino Rossi in Assen (Holland).
 On the 22th of May 2005 FC Barcelona – the quite fresh champion of Spain - receive a present of the Dutch Fan Club: Meijering's painting of the star player Ronaldinho.
 Joan Laporta gives it a destination: the museum of the club.
 In springtime of 2006 the long-expected Pantani-museum will be thrown open in Cesenático (Italy) and one of his 'Magico Marco'-paintings will be shown there...
 In the year 2005 Paul starts a new project of his own preference: he perpetuates artists of the pop music on canvas.
-Two years later he began to paint moviestars...
+A few years later he begans to paint moviestars...